 - The sperm are collected and processed similarly to any specimen processed for sperm cryobanking (see above.)
 However, the sperm are then “quarantined” for a minimum of six months, and the man re-tested for sexually transmitted infections, prior to the sperm being released for use.

 - An individual or couple, with their female infertility specialist, can request a waiver of the six months, and ask that the sperm be released early, which can often legally be done.
 However, the remaining sperm vials (those that were not released early) cannot be kept in long term storage if the man does not repeat the infectious disease testing a minimum of six months after the last banking.

-Why does Maze offer designated/directed donor sperm banking, despite its complexity?
+Why does Maze offer designated donor Sperm Banking, despite its complexity?

 At Maze we believe that all individuals who desire to be parents should have the means available to them.
-Donor sperm, designated/directed donor sperm, donor egg, surrogacy, and advanced reproductive techniques are all tools available for couples or individuals to fulfill their dreams.
+Donor sperm, designated donor sperm, donor eggs, surrogacy, donor embryos, and advanced reproductive techniques are all tools available for couples or individuals to fulfill their dreams.
 We feel that as a medical community, these must all be available, and thus we are one of the few banks that has taken on this project.

 There are numerous considerations that come into play in choosing a sperm bank.
 These include:

 - Safety of your specimens — separated into different tanks, each with constant monitoring